REPORT HIGHLIGHTS

 A trip to the grocery store is a frustrating experience for people who want to avoid single-use plastic packaging.
 Our food is increasingly encased in throwaway plastic at a time when governments in Canada and around the world are committing to address the plastic pollution crisis and related human health risks.

-To identify the sources of the plastic packaging we face when we shop for food, Environmental Defence commissioned a survey of 54 high-traffic grocery stores across Canada, including Loblaws, Sobeys, Metro and Walmart.
+To identify trends in the plastic packaging we face when we shop for food, Environmental Defence commissioned surveys of high-traffic grocery stores across Canada, including Loblaws, Sobeys, Metro and Walmart, two years apart.
+The most recent survey was conducted in the summer of 2024.

-We looked at four departments: produce, baby food, pet food and soups.
+We looked at key shelves, including produce, baby food and soups.

 youtube-video-thumbnail